PIREP Submission

 Why can't I log in to my account?

 Most features of AviationWeather.gov do not require an account.
-If you recently signed up for a new account, please check your email (including spam folders) for a confirmation email.
+If you recently signed up for a new account, please check your email (including spam folders) for a confirmation email as email addresses must be verified.
 Accounts are generally approved within one or two business days.

 Where is the METAR page?